Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 student_list = ["Alice", 20, "A"]       # Less memory
 student_dict = {"name": "Alice", "age": 20, "grade": "A"}  # More memory but more readable
 ```
-**Explanation:** Dictionaries use more memory than lists because they store keys along with values and maintain a hash table structure.
+ Dictionaries use more memory than lists because they store keys along with values and maintain a hash table structure.
 However, they provide much faster key-based access.